Perregrinne/Web-Mill/README.md

-# KiteSite
+# Web Mill
-A free and easy open-source website builder meant to be completely self-contained.
+A free and easy open source website builder meant to be completely self-contained.